andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

 The ***most comfortable loudness*** (MCL) (typically called **C** or **M** level) level is the level at which the listener perceives pure-tones or speech as “*most comfortable*”.
 This may be measured during a hearing test by presenting sounds at different levels and asking the listener to identify the most comfortable level.
 The measurement can be useful for programming hearing aids.

-***Neural Response Telemetry*** (also called neural response imaging –NRI) is the method by which one can measure responses from the auditory nerve.
+***Neural Response Telemetry*** , also called neural response imaging (NRI), is the method by which one can measure responses from the auditory nerve.
 The implant array is used to deliver electrical pulses the elicit the compound action potential (CAP).
 The same electrode array is used also to measure the CAP and send back to the speech processor unit the CAP waveform.
 CAP elicited by electric stimulation, are called ***ECAP*** .

 *ECAP latency* (time between stimulus onset and N1 peak) = $200-400$ $\mu s$.